Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 ***Admiral Sir Patrick Knight***

-“Counting a million warp signatures! ...One point two million! ...One point three!”
+"Counting a million warp signatures! ...One point two million! ...One point three!"

 Knight lofted his voice over the urgent reports.
 Never mind that the sky was full of more contacts than they could possibly shoot down, panic was absolutely not an option.

-“Seed their approach and launch the shield!”
+"Seed their approach and launch the shield!"

-“Aye Aye!”
+"Aye Aye!"

 The swarm reacted as it always did, less like a fleet than like some immense abyssal octopus under the command of a single will.
 As the fleet brought guns to bear and filled space at their extreme long range with gravity spike rounds, it split and flowed, tried to flow around the outside of the denial zone.
 It was slowed, but not stopped.